mjordan/hocrify/README.md

 # Hocrify

-A script to generate hOCR using Tesseract on a directory of page image files.
+A script to generate hOCR, and optionally OCR, on a directory of page image files using Tesseract.

 For example, if you have a directory of files grouped by newspaper issue, like this: